whymath/sharechat-scraper/README.md

   This is a required value when content_to_scrape="fresh", and it determines the point from which the scraper will start scraping backwards in time
 * data_path: Path to a local CSV file containing previously scraped Sharechat content.
 Currently, this is a required value when content_to_scrape="virality".
 The virality scraper will scrape and update the current virality metrics for the Sharechat posts in this file. \
 In future, virality metrics will be updated directly in the Sharechat Mongo DB and this key will be removed from scraper_params.
+* mode: <string_value>\
+This value determines whether the scraped data should be stored only locally or locally + in a MongoDB and Amazon s3 bucket.
+Possible values are "local" and "archive".

 *Instructions for finding your Sharechat user id, passcode and tag hashes:*